c12i/bunge-bits/README.md

 ## Development Progress

-- [x] ytInitialData parser: Parsing logic that parses scraped data from youtube
+- [x] `ytInitialData` parser: Parsing logic that parses scraped data from youtube
-- [x] Data store: ~Sqlite~ Postgres database bindings for storing, retreivig and modifying stream data
+- [x] Data store: ~Sqlite~ Postgres database bindings for storing, retrieving and modifying stream data
 - [x] `yt-dlp` bindings: Bindings to interact with the yt-dlp cli as well as some utilities to interact with video and vtt data
-- [x] `ffmpeg` bindings: Fffmpeg bindings to complement the Ytdlp bindings for the purpose of processing audio
+- [x] `ffmpeg` bindings: Bindings to complement the Ytdlp bindings for the purpose of processing audio
 - [x] Stream pulse: A cron job that periodically fetches and processes streams
-- [x] Stream digest: Functions that make it possible to efficiently process vtt file content in chunks
+- [x] Stream digest: Functions that make it possible to efficiently process transcripts in chunks
-- [x] LLM Service: A service that interacts with OpenAI's ChatGPT (or any other LLM) to handle summarizing the downloaded audio
+- [x] LLM Service: A service that interacts with OpenAI's Whisper and ChatGPT 4o to handle transcribing and summarizing the downloaded audio
+- [x] Manual publish flag – `is_published` field added to each stream for editorial control
 - [ ] Web App: The end user interface that will display the summarized content [#3](https://github.com/c12i/bunge-bits/issues/3)
+- [ ] Email Newsletter – Periodic delivery of new summaries to subscribers

 ## Blog Posts

 - [Building bunge-bits, an AI-Powered Summary Pipeline for the Parliament of Kenya](https://collinsmuriuki.xyz/building-bunge-bits/)

+## Support the Project

+Your support helps cover:

+- Cloud hosting and database infrastructure
+- OpenAI Whisper + GPT 4o API usage

+Sponsorship is available via [Buy Me a Coffee](https://buymeacoffee.com/c12i).
+Every bit helps to keep Kenyan legislative content accessible to all.